FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Patterns/checkPattern/checkPattern.md

 ---

 ***Purpose:***
-Generating a selectable number of of squares with changing color or brightness or other RGB source.
+Generating a selectable number of squares with changing color or brightness or other RGB source.
 This can be a color, or a texture from a sampler.
 More details see the parameter descriptions.